Apply for PTV authorisation: OD-C (charter), TPT and RPT

 - Select the On-demand Transport tab at the top of the screen.

 - Click Passenger Transport Vehicles, then Authorisations in force.

 - Click on the vehicle you want the copy of authorisation for.

 - Under the heading Authorisation’s issue periods and related documents, click on the current issue period for this year.

 - A list of all the documents related to that specific PTV authorisation period will display.

-- Click Download on the vehicles's PTV authorisation document and save the document for your records.
+- Click Download on the vehicle's PTV authorisation document and save the document for your records.

-Your booking service may have additional requirements for confirming your PTV authorisation status.
+Your on-demand booking service (ODBS) may have additional requirements for confirming your PTV authorisation status.